 - Owner’s negligence in failing to warn a visitor as to a known uneven surface

 A single fall on an uneven surface can lead to severe injuries.
 Here are some of the injuries that a person can suffer from an uneven floor accident case:

 Injuries following an uneven floor accident can also be costly.
 A victim should not be expected to pay out of his or her pocket for these injuries.
 Victims often had no way of avoiding an injury with an uneven surface.
 Property owners are the ones in the best position to assess the condition of their properties and to make any repairs as needed.
 Victims may be entitled to recover lost wages, medical expenses, pain and suffering, loss of consortium and other damages in uneven floor accident cases.

 Receive Your Case Review at No Cost from Illinois Premises Liability Attorneys

-Rosenfeld Injury Lawyers has experience representing people injured in slip and falls and other types of accidents due to uneven floors.
+Rosenfeld Injury Lawyers has experience representing people injured in a slip and fall and other types of accident due to uneven floors.
 If you believe you may have a case, we welcome you to contact us without any cost or obligation on your end.
-As with all of our personal injury cases, we only receive a legal fee when their is a recovery for you.
+As with all of our personal injury cases, we only receive a legal fee when there is a recovery for you.
 Call us anytime.